Execution environment

 Prebuilt Docker images

-We provide prebuilt Docker images with variants minimal
+provides prebuilt Docker images in variants minimal

 , basic